chakravala/VerTeX.jl/README.md

 This system can also generate graph diagrams depicting the inter-relationships and dependencies of definitions, theorems, calculations, references, and results.

 For convenience, the `vtx>` REPL can be used by pressing the `,` key with commands such as `help,vim,pdf,status,dictionary,ranger,preview,search,cd,cdpkg`.
+The REPL code was adapted and modifed from the REPL code of [Pkg.jl](https://github.com/JuliaLang/Pkg.jl) using their [MIT](https://julialang.org/license) Julia license.

 #### Requirements